 - Secure your router.
 This could be the most tricky item in this list.
 It is crucially important.
 If you have a fairly modern router it is almost certainly secure by default.
 If you have an old router, then it may not be secure if you didn’t set it up secure when you installed it.
 Frankly, if it’s old enough to fall into the latter category, then don’t bother trying to secure it – get a modern router.
 If you use BT or Virgin as your broadband supplier they may well send you the latest model free on request.

 Your router not only controls access to your wired network, but also to your WiFi service.
 It is essential that your private WiFi is protected from those who are not supposed to be using it.
-Your WiFi may be good in the house, in which case it will also be good outside the house – you don’t want Joe Soap either using your WiFi service or listening in to what you are doing online!
+Your WiFi may be good in the house, in which case it will also be good outside the house – you don’t want Joe Soap or John Doe either using your WiFi service or listening in to what you are doing online!
 Make sure it is password protected.

 Public WiFi services in public buildings, pubs and shops often don’t require a password, or widely publicise their obvious password.
 Such systems are often being listened too by miscreants trying to steal personal information and passwords and these systems should not be used for banking or other sensitive services.

 - Encrypt your data.
 It is a simple matter to maintain all your data in encrypted form.
 This is especially important if you are running a business – in fact it is pretty well mandatory under GDPR Data Protection regulations for some types of business and very good practice for all others as well as for all personal data.
 You need the confidence that should your device get broken into or stolen by criminals, they cannot read and misuse any of your data.